Kami/node-rproxy/README.md

 authenticating a user.
 Authentication is be considered as successful if at least one URL returns a success.
 By default this array contains URL for US and UK Keystone server.
+* `whitelist` - A list of paths which don't require authentication

 ### Rate limiting